scala-network/xtc-stak/doc/compile_Linux.md

 ```

 - g++ version 5.1 or higher is required for full C++11 support.
-If you want to compile the binary without installing libraries / compiler or just compile binary for some other distribution, please check the [build_xtl-stak_docker.sh script](scripts/build_xtl-stak_docker/build_xtl-stak_docker.sh).
+If you want to compile the binary without installing libraries / compiler or just compile binary for some other distribution, please check the [build_xtc-stak_docker.sh script](scripts/build_xtc-stak_docker/build_xtc-stak_docker.sh).

 - Some newer gcc versions are not supported by CUDA (e.g. Ubuntu 17.10).
 It will require installing gcc 5 but you can avoid changing defaults.